Beth Chapman Dazzles During Date Night With Dog The Bounty Hunter Amid Cancer Battle

 Dog the Bounty Hunter star Beth Chapman has made it clear that she is not going to let cancer take away her sparkle or her zest for life.
 The 51-year-old is facing a dire prognosis with the return of her cancer, but she is still filming a new show and regularly sharing inspiration with her fans.
 Apparently, in addition to all of that, she is also getting out for date nights with husband Duane Chapman.

 Metro shares the shots of Beth and Duane out on the town this week in Los Angeles.
-The Dog the Bounty Hunter stars reportedly had dinner together at Avra and they posed for some photographers outside of the restaurant.
+The Dog the Bounty Hunter stars reportedly had dinner together at Avra, and they posed for some photographers outside of the restaurant.
 Wednesday morning, Chapman shared a selfie from the evening out via her Instagram page.

-Beth looked amazing in a stunning black evening outfit that included a form-fitting black top with sheer sleeves and a short black mini-skirt with silver embellishments.
-Chapman had her iconic bleached-blonde hair in waves cascading down her shoulder and she donned her usual necklace, rings, and glammed-up nails.
+Beth looked amazing in a stunning black evening outfit that included a form-fitting black top with sheer sleeves and a short black miniskirt with silver embellishments.
+Chapman had her iconic bleached-blonde hair in waves cascading down her shoulder, and she donned her usual necklace, rings, and glammed-up nails.

 As The Daily Mail details, Chapman added sheer black hose and heeled black boots to finish off the stunning look.
 Beth looked gorgeous and radiant as she embraced this date night with her hubby.
 Despite the toll the cancer battle must be taking on her, she looked happy and healthy.